ethan8663/Elixir-chat-application/chat/README.md

 cd chat_client
 elixir client.exs                : default localhost 6666
 elixir client.exs localhost 4444 : connect to localhost 4444

+## Commands
+1. /NCK <nickname>: register a nickname.
+2. /LST: show list of registered nicknames.
+3. /MSG <recipients> <message>: send message to recipients.
+4. /GRP <groupname> <users>: register a group for registered users.

+## Design
+Supervisor has children of 2 dynamic supervisors: Chat.ProxyServerSupervisor and Chat.Server.
+Chat.ProxyServerSupervisor creates and monitors ProxyServer on demand.
+Chat.Server creates and monitors Proxy on demand.

+2 ets tables. :chat_group_count and :chat_groups
+:chat_group_count is for group name and number of group members :chat_groups is for group name and client's pid

+1 registry.
+Nickname is associated with proxy's pid.

+ProxyServer is acceptor.
+It can listen to many different ports(default 6666).
+Proxy is created when new client is accepted(one proxy per one clinet).

 ## Test cases
 Test cases for /MSG and /GRP (/LST, /NCK are straightforward)